Banksia victoriae: Ecology

 Like most other Proteaceae, B. victoriae has proteoid roots, roots with dense clusters of short lateral rootlets that form a mat in the soil just below the leaf litter.
 These enhance solubilisation of nutrients, thus allowing nutrient uptake in low-nutrient soils such as the phosphorus-deficient native soils of Australia.

 The species lacks a lignotuber, so plants are killed by bushfire.
 However, it is adapted to release its aerial seed bank following a bushfire, and so regenerates rapidly.
 This behaviour, known as serotiny, makes B. victoriae dependent upon a suitable fire regime for successful regeneration.
 Other threats to the species include susceptibility to Phytophthora cinnamomi dieback, and the loss of flowers due to harvesting for the cut flower trade.
 However, it is not currently considered endangered, partly because a significant proportion of the population occur within the Kalbarri National Park; it has not been given a rating under Western Australia's Department of Environment and Conservation's Declared Rare and Priority Flora List.

 Cultivation

-With attractive, deep-green foliage and large, brightly coloured flower species that are held outside the canopy, B. victoriae is a popular garden plant.
+With attractive, deep-green foliage and large, brightly coloured flowers that are held outside the canopy, B. victoriae is a popular garden plant.
 It requires a sunny aspect in well-drained soil, and is sensitive to frost.
 Seeds do not require any treatment, and take 27 to 41 days to germinate.
 It is easy to propagate from seed, but rather difficult from cuttings.
 It grows quickly, and flowers in three to four years from seed.
 George recommends only light pruning, not below the green foliage.

 It is also very popular for cut flower production, not just because of its attractive foliage and flower spikes, but also because flower spikes occur terminally on a branch, allowing flowers to be cut with a stem.